10 Essential Anki Add-ons for All Medical Students

 If you find yourself constantly searching for what words mean in Anki, this is the add-on for you.

 You come across a lot of difficult words in medical school.
-Normally, you would just Google anything that comes up and put it into your notes.
+Typically, you just Google anything and put it into your notes.

 However, if you are using Anki to learn your exam material, this can get tedious very quickly.

 That is where the pop-up dictionary add-on comes in.

 It allows you to double-click any word, and a small window pop-up.
 It gives a brief explanation of the word.

 See the below gif to get an understanding of how it works.

 If you still aren’t convinced, then watch this short AnKing video.
 He describes what the add-on is and why it’s so good.

 This is one you shouldn’t skip out on.

 If you found the pop-up dictionary too “basic” for you, then maybe you want to try this incredible AMBOSS add-on which takes the pop-up dictionary to the next level.